tldr-pages/tldr/pages/common/tailscale-up.md

 `sudo tailscale up`

-- Connect and offer the current machine to be an exit node for the internet traffic:
+- Connect and offer the current machine to be an exit node for internet traffic:

 `sudo tailscale up --advertise-exit-node`

-- Connect using a specific node for the internet traffic:
+- Connect using a specific node for internet traffic:

 `sudo tailscale up --exit-node={{exit_node_ip}}`